BatistaCo-Pedro/GenericsCSharp/README.md

 # GenericsCSharp

-This repository contains experiments with C# generics in Net6.0 (C# version 10).
-This repo is NOT supported by previous versions of the .NET Framework.
+This repository contains tests with C# generics in Net6.0 (C# version 10).
+The code is NOT supported by previous versions of the .NET Framework.
-This repository is to be used as an example to Generics in C#.

 ### Algorithms are programmed as Generic Members and tested with a variaty of examples and own classes.

 Test may include execution time, space usage, type acceptance etc..

-Unexpected behaviour and errors are to to be commented.

 ## Summaries: